hlb8122/keyserver-client-server-protocol-doc/README.md

 The protocol sits ontop of HTTP and makes use of REST API semantics.
 It closely follows the [BIP70 protocol](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) and, as such, prior knowledge of it is recommended.

-It is to be noted that [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) must be suplemented with [BIP71](https://github.com/bitcoin/bips/blob/master/bip-0071.mediawiki) and [BIP72](https://github.com/bitcoin/bips/blob/master/bip-0072.mediawiki), and that both take on has a slightly altered form form for Bitcoin Cash documented [here](https://lists.linuxfoundation.org/pipermail/bitcoin-ml/2017-August/000177.html).
+It is to be noted that [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) must be suplemented with [BIP71](https://github.com/bitcoin/bips/blob/master/bip-0071.mediawiki) and [BIP72](https://github.com/bitcoin/bips/blob/master/bip-0072.mediawiki), and that both take on a [slightly altered](https://lists.linuxfoundation.org/pipermail/bitcoin-ml/2017-August/000177.html) form for Bitcoin Cash.
 We refer to this group of BIP's as BIP70 from hereon after.

 The protocol's messages are encoded via [Google's Protocol Buffers](https://developers.google.com/protocol-buffers), authenticated using [X.509 certificates](https://tools.ietf.org/html/rfc5280), and communicated over HTTP/HTTPS.

 The protcol consists of three round-trips:
-* An initial PUT with empty body, responded to by a BIP70 payment request,
+1. An initial PUT with empty body, responded to by a BIP70 payment request,
-* A POST containing payment, responded to with a BIP70 payment acknowledgement and a token,
+2. A POST containing payment, responded to with a BIP70 payment acknowledgement and a token,
-* A PUT containing signed metadata and the token, responded to by a upload acknowledgement
+3. A PUT containing signed metadata and the token, responded to by a upload acknowledgement

 ### Protocol Buffer Messages